Collins Bay, Ontario

 Collins Bay is a bay and natural harbour, as well as a community, within the western part of the municipality of Kingston, Ontario, Canada.
 Collins Bay was at one time a small village, but it became absorbed by the city of Kingston.
 Now Collins Bay consists mostly of residential subdivisions (Highgate Park, Lawrence Park, Ridgewood Estates), a large conservation area (Lemoine Point), Kingston Norman Rogers Airport, and areas of agricultural land.
 The Collins Bay marina is situated on the bay itself.
 To the east is a large federal penitentiary, Collins Bay Institution.

 Collins Bay was named after the original surveyor of the region, John Collins.
+In some older maps, the area has been improperly labeled Parrot Bay.

 As of the 2011 census, the population in the residential subdivisions is middle class (average income ~100000), mostly married couples or families (mostly 2-4 persons) owning a single-detached house.